Like many things, hearing aids require regular cleaning. It only takes a few minutes each day to keep your hearing aids clean and in top shape.

 Do you need assistance with the instructions on how to clean your in-the-canal hearing aids?

 We know that getting to a clinic might be difficult right now.
-If you are having difficulty cleaning your hearing aids, please contact the Audika Hearing Care Help Line on 0800 001 726 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9 AM to 5 PM NZST.
+If you are having difficulty cleaning your hearing aids, please call us on 0800 569 152 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).